Achievable logoAchievable logo

 • Performance benchmarks

 The IPS also details investment restrictions, such as avoiding specific industries or asset classes.
-It is essential to know that the IPS helps ensure that the fund’s management adheres to a consistent investment strategy, aligns with its stated objectives, and provides transparency and accountability to investors.
-The Employee Retirement Income Security Act of 1974 (ERISA) does not require one, but it is considered good practice.
+It’s important to know that an IPS helps ensure the fund’s management follows a consistent investment strategy, aligns with its stated objectives, and provides transparency and accountability to investors.
+ERISA does not require an IPS, but it’s considered good practice.

 Key points